josiahdavis/tabular/README.md

 * Run a simple HPO sweep on a variety of hyperparameters.
 * Parallelize search on CPU using `Parallel` from `joblib`.

+**optimal_learning_rate**

+* Run a single epoch and observe change in loss as you gradually increase the learning rate.

 ## Installation

 ```